harryfornasier/PixelsOptional-Server/README.md

 The images are sent using FormData to a /posts endpoint with express.
 The middleware Multer is used to parse the multipart/form-data stream to file.
 I created a Multer configuration that limits the filesize to 5mb and used regex to limit the filetypes to ones supported by Sharp.

 I used the npm package Sharp to rotate the images and compress them with standard jpeg compression.
-Once compressed sharp moves the file to a /images folder, with a unique uuid file name.
+Once compressed sharp moves the file to a images folder, with a unique uuid file name.
 This file name is added as a field within the corresponding 'post' table.

+The images folder is using 'express.static' to server the files for the front-end

 ## Technologies